Bartók / Scartazzini / Schubert

 IV.
 Allegro assai

 Also, I sensed that the strain of a long quartet evening started to have its effect: the Schubert quartet alone is over 50 minutes!
 There were occasions in this movement when the articulation particularly in the first violin started to lose clarity.
 In the Coda, the articulation tended to broaden gradually.
 Also the intonation appeared to start suffering slightly.
-But this was a live situation, not a CD recording—and and the performance in this concert definitely was more than just a respectable achievement!
+But this was a live situation, not a CD recording.
+The performance in this concert definitely was more than just a respectable achievement!

 Technically, the ensemble was essentially flawless, especially in coordination, articulation, dynamics, agogics.
 As stated, the sound of this ensemble was relatively bright, certainly reflecting the use of modern (steel / metal-clad) strings.
 This definitely suits / profits the contemporary and late / post-romantic repertoire.
 In that sense, I found the performance Bartók and Scartazzini to be the highlights in terms of overall coherence.